Climate change in Ghana: Greenhouse gas emissions

 In 2023, Ghana emitted around 52 million tons of greenhouse gases, (about 1.5 tons per person), equivalent to around 0.1% of the global total emissions.

 In 2021, Ghana's total CO2 emissions from fuel combustion in the energy sector reached 21.397 million tones, highlighting a significant increase of 332% in per-capita emissions since 2000.
 Despite representing only 0.1% of global emissions from inflammable fuels, this rise is concerning, particularly in international efforts to mitigate climate change impacts.
 West Africa is among the smallest contributors to global greenhouse gas emissions, but the nations "are already feeling the effects of the climate catastrophe disproportionately".

-The primary source of these emissions in Ghana was oil burning, which accounted for 66% of the total CO_{2} emissions from fuel burning.
-Sector-wise, transportation emerged as the largest contributor, responsible for 47% of the nation's energy-related CO_{2} emissions, followed by electricity and heat production at 34%.
-These figures underscore the urgent need for Ghana to transition towards more sustainable energy sources and improve the efficiency of its transportation and power sectors.

 Carbon dioxide (CO_{2}) makes up the vast majority of greenhouse gas emissions from the sector, but smaller amounts of methane (CH_{4}) and nitrous oxide (N_{2}O) are also emitted.
 These gases are released during the combustion of fossil fuels, such as coal, oil, and natural gas, to produce electricity.